Music Library Doctor

 Why native integration matters

-Consolidating a music library combines three operations that normally happen separately: duplicate detection (acoustic, not filename), quality scoring (to keep the best copy), and the actual file move.
-MLD does all three in one coordinated workflow.
-Duplicates get collapsed automatically (highest-quality copy to target, others queued for Trash).
-Folder hierarchy is preserved or restructured by your preference.
-Every move is logged with source and destination paths, so the whole operation is auditable and reversible.
+Consolidating a music library combines operations that normally happen separately: spotting duplicate copies and the actual file move.
+MLD does this in one coordinated workflow.
+Identical copies (same file size) are skipped rather than re-copied, and folder hierarchy is preserved under the target.
+Every move is logged with source and destination paths, so the whole operation is auditable and reversible as a batch.

 Frequently asked questions